-Join Tom Geller for an in-depth discussion in this video Backing up with the Backup and Migrate module, part of Drupal 7 Advanced Training.
+Join Tom Geller for an in-depth discussion in this video Backing up with the Backup and Migrate module, part of Advanced Drupal 7.

 It's not a question of whether your site will some day run into problems.
 It's a question of when.
 It's not usually a matter of so- called computer error either.
 I found that catastrophic failures happen on my site most often when I'm doing routine maintenance.
 The best defense is a good offense, so this video will talk about how to be ready at all times to recover from problems you're sure to encounter.
 As you know, a Drupal site comprises a database and a set of files.
 You have to back up both of them.
 I talked about using the archive-dump command in Drush to back up both, but now I'd like to show you a little trick that uses a module called Backup and Migrate.